imagej/imagej.github.io/pages/Sholl_Analysis.md

 </div>

-Automated and multithreaded Sholl for direct analysis of fluorescent images and traced morphologies.
+%Replace% TOC %Replace% Automated and multithreaded Sholl for direct analysis of fluorescent images and traced morphologies.
 Features powerful quantifications based on curve fitting.
 Analysis of data obtained outside of ImageJ is also possible.

 ## Introduction